Our top pick for

 However Infosys's short interest can also be evaluated against the total number of Infosys shares, or, against the total number of tradable Infosys shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Infosys's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Infosys shares in existence, roughly 10 shares are currently held short) or 0% of the tradable shares (for every 100,000 tradable Infosys shares, roughly 0 shares are currently held short).

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Infosys.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Infosys.

 Find out more about how you can short Infosys stock.